Biological Sciences

 Prerequisite(s): BIOL 140

-BIOL 307 General Genetics Laboratory 1 Credit Hour
+BIOL 307 Genetics Laboratory Techniques 1 Credit Hour

-A semester-long laboratory course dealing with investigation and analysis in genetics.
-Laboratory sessions will include genetic crosses of plants and animals and the subsequent analysis to determine linkage and gene mapping location.
-Computer exercises will also be used to establish genetic tools for modern molecular analysis.
-Four hours laboratory.
-(W).
+A semester-long independent study course dealing with investigation and analysis in genetics.
+Laboratory work will include investigation of patterns of inheritance and genetic mapping in plant, animal, or microbial models in a project-based format.
+Computer work will also be used to apply genetic tools for modern molecular analysis.
+Four hours laboratory under supervision of a qualified faculty member.
+(F, W, S).

 Prerequisite(s): BIOL 306*